+IN WITNESS WHEREOF etc.,

+Witnesses:

+CD

-166 PP-DA&P IN WITNESS WHEREOF etc., Witnesses: AB CD (5) Deed Modifying Terms of Lease THIS DEED made the...... day of.....
-BETWEEN AB of, etc. (hereinafter called "the lessor"), of the one part and CD of, etc. (hereinafter called "the lessee") other part being supplemental to the deed of lease parties being a lease of a house (or, etc.) situate at etc. NOW THIS DEED WITNESSES as follows: 1.
-The lessor shall forthwith erect and construct and will complete on or before the day of...... to the reasonable satisfaction of the lessee, a room (or, etc.) and other additions to the premises leased under the Principal Deed, in accordance with the plans and specifications, copies whereof have for the purpose of identification been signed by the lessor and the lessee.
-2. In consideration of the premises, the lessee hereby agrees with the lessor that as from the..... day of...... he, the lessee will pay to the lessor during the residue of the term granted by the lease under the Principal Deed, the additional yearly rent of Rs....., such additional rent to be paid by equal quarterly (or monthly) payments on the same days and in the same manner as are provided by the Principal Deed for the payment of rent thereby reserved, the first of such payment to be made on the rights and remedies of the lessor shall be applicable to the said additional rent.
-3. From and after the completion of the said additions and works to be erected and constructed by the lessor as aforesaid, the agreements and conditions contained in the Principal Deed shall apply thereto in the same manner as if the said additions and works had been completed prior to the grant of the lease by the Principal Deed.
-IN WITNESS WHEREOF etc., Signed, sealed and delivered CD AB
+(5) Deed Modifying Terms of Lease

+THIS DEED made the day of BETWEEN AB of, etc. (hereinafter called "the lessor"), of the one part and CD of, etc. (hereinafter called "the lessee") other part being supplemental to the deed of lease (hereinafter called "the Principal Deed"), dated the

+NOW THIS DEED WITNESSES as follows:

+1. The lessor shall forthwith erect and construct and will complete on or before the day of to the reasonable satisfaction of the lessee, a room (or, etc.) and other additions to the premises leased under the Principal Deed, in accordance with the plans and specifications, copies whereof have for the purpose of identification been signed by the lessor and the lessee.

+2. In consideration of the premises, the lessee hereby agrees with the lessor that as from the

+From and after the completion of the said additions and works to be erected and constructed by the lessor as aforesaid, the agreements and conditions contained in the Principal Deed shall apply thereto in the same manner as if the said additions and works had been completed prior to the grant of the lease by the Principal Deed.

+IN WITNESS WHEREOF etc.,

+Signed, sealed and delivered

+AB

 The Plans, etc. above referred to

 (6) Lease Agreement with Lessor, Lessee and Bank as Financing Party

-THIS TRIPARTITE AGREEMENT this unless excluded by or repugnant to the context be deemed to include its successors and assigns) of the third part; WHEREAS under an Agreement for Hypothecation dated executed by the Lessor Company in favour of the Bank, the Bank granted to the Lessor Company a sum of Rs as and by way of advance in current account to enable the Borrower to purchase (hereinafter referred to as "the said equipment") for the purpose of leasing out the said equipment to the Lessee Company, inter alia , secured by hypothecation of the said equipment upon the terms and conditions therein contained;
+THIS TRIPARTITE AGREEMENT is made on this

+WHEREAS under an Agreement for Hypothecation dated executed by the Lessor Company in favour of the Bank, the Bank granted to the Lessor Company a sum of Rs as and by way of advance in current account to enable the Borrower to purchase (hereinafter referred to as "the said equipment") for the purpose of leasing out the said equipment to the Lessee Company, inter alia , secured by hypothecation

+of the said equipment upon the terms and conditions therein contained;